Nuvve Kavali: Plot

 Soon Prakash's grandmother comes to Madhu's house to set the date for their marriage.
 Her parents agree and marriage preparations are underway.
 It is decided that after marriage, Madhu will leave with Prakash to USA where his whole family is settled.
 It is then that she realises this marriage means breaking her relationship with Tarun and leaving forever.
 She suddenly dislikes getting married and tries to talk to Tarun about it.
 He casually says that it is all part of life and inevitable.
 She asks how can he talk so cold-heartedly.
 She says she wishes she did not have to leave and wonders why she had to love Prakash.
 She scolds him why he did not get the idea to love her in the first place.
 At this point Tarun, ruled by emotions, hugs Madhu and cries and runs away from her.

 Madhu grows suspicious of his actions and remembers the drawer which he did not let her open.
 She goes to his room and is shocked to find the card and gift.
 She says that she does not want to marry Prakash and will tell everyone about them.
 Tarun firmly refuses, saying that their parents have given them unlimited freedom and it would be very selfish and irresponsible of them to break their trust.
-At his insistence, she goes through the engagement ceremony.
+At his insistence, she goes through with the engagement ceremony.
 After the engagement, Tarun says that he has to go to a basketball match out of the state and will not be there for the marriage.
 The parents try to convince him, but he doesn't listen.
 Madhu gives him a ride to the station and on the way they remember their entire childhood.
 At the station as Tarun is boarding the train, Madhu weeps and holds him.
 He is unable to leave.
 At the house, the maid tells their parents everything and they come to the station.
 They find Madhu and Tarun on the platform stairs and tell them that what they feel is not wrong and it is the way of the world.
-They assure the love birds that Madhu's marriage to Prakash will be cancelled.
+They assure the love birds that Madhu's marriage to Prakash will be cancelled and they would be together as they had always been.